In this post, we’ll look at updating and deleting rows with ClickHouse. It’s the first of two parts.

 - Once we have the table fully imported and our changelog captured continuously, we can then rebuild this table continuously:

 - This process consults our changelog table to determine which partitions need to be updated.
 It would then dump the subset of that data from MySQL, drop the partition on ClickHouse and import the new data.

 - Based on the PRIMARY KEY value from the source MySQL table, we can also determine what new rows we need to dump from the source table and INSERT to ClickHouse.
 If the partition where new INSERTs go has already been updated, we skip this part.

 - Continue repeating the incremental process as frequent as needed.

 - Your application should now be ready to use ProxySQL to connect to the ClickHouse backend and start running analytics queries.

 - There is a simpler way to do this if you have a table with an INSERT only workload, and a qualified partitioning key already exists.
 See this blog post.

 - Because this is not real time, before each iteration of the incremental refresh a query on the target table from ClickHouse may have inconsistencies, especially if this happens when a partition is currently dropped.
 Some coordination between the incremental refresh and the querying application helps avoid this.

 - The partitioning key is based on a weekly data.
 This is fine in our example, given the compromise between how much data we need to keep (ALL vs. one year), how much average data per week (if this affects regular DROP of partition and import) and how many total partitions would be the result.

-On my second post, we’ll show the actual process and example codes!
+In the second part of this series, we’ll show the actual process and example codes!